StephanAkkerman/axie-infinity-extras/README.md

 # Buying

-Advance Axie searching, by using genes\
+Advance axie searching, by using genes\
 https://betteraxie.tech/gene-finder

 Finding the cheapest axies on the marketplace\